007 MAGAZINE - The World's Foremost James Bond Resource!

 Congratulations to Roger Deakins who has been awarded a Knighthood in the New Years Honours List 2021.

-Producers Michael G. Wilson and Barbara Broccoli said: “Roger is truly a great visionary of our time.
+Producers Michael G. Wilson & Barbara Broccoli said: “Roger is truly a great visionary of our time.
 His cinematography always brings depth and humanity to the screen.
 His uncompromising commitment to the work is unparalleled, he is a wonderful collaborator.
 We feel incredibly privileged that he created the stunning visual identity of Skyfall.
 Many, many congratulations to a great master.”

 Roger Deakins was nominated for an Academy Award and a BAFTA for his cinematography for Skyfall (2012).